The TikTok Vaseline Lash Lift Hack Convinced Me To Ditch Mascara

 Advertisement

 A handful of TikTok comments point out that this hack might not be the best option for those with lighter lashes.
 The slick texture of the Vaseline does make hairs appear a little darker but if you're not sold, a natural mascara might be your best bet.
-If you want defined lashes sans clumps or all the drama, try 19/99 Beauty Lash-Tint Mascara, £14.
+If you want defined lashes sans clumps or all the drama, try Kevyn Aucoin's The Volume Mascara, $42.
 The brush is so skinny, it weaves in and out of individual hairs, separating, lengthening and accentuating in one sweep.
-If minimal makeup is your thing, you'll also love Florence by Mills Built To Lash Mascara, £14, which subtly fluffs out sparse lashes, and Glossier Lash Slick, £14, which lifts lashes without sticking them together.
+If minimal makeup is your thing, you'll also love Florence by Mills Built To Lash Mascara, $16.60, which subtly fluffs out sparse lashes, and Glossier Lash Slick, $US16, which lifts lashes without sticking them together.